 446 Main Street, Suite 200

 phone: 508-753-2924 x.
 226

 The Worcester Regional Chamber of Commerce is the largest Chamber in New England with over 2,500 members and growing.
-We are the lead organization for economic development serving the region’s business community.
-Our strategic agenda is built around our “Recruit, Retain, and Incubate” framework.
+It is the lead organization for economic development serving the region’s business community.
+Its strategic agenda is built around our “Recruit, Retain, and Incubate” framework.
 The Chamber has taken a leadership role in economic development and is actively promoting the Worcester Value Proposition and generating interest and investment in Worcester and the Region.
-The Chamber is an active member of the Economic Development Coordinating Council working with our partners to maintain an organized focus on key projects and legislative priorities.
+It is an active member of the Economic Development Coordinating Council working with our partners to maintain an organized focus on key projects and legislative priorities.